jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/systems/containers/index.md

-Whenever vulnerabilities are detected and reported, you and your team can learn about them and manage their remediation promptly from our attack surface management platform.
+Whenever vulnerabilities are detected and reported, you and your team can learn about them and manage their remediation promptly from our Attack Resistance Management platform.

 </div>